 The rules governing right-of-way at pedestrian crosswalks are similar around the United States.
 It is essential for all motorists to understand and obey these traffic laws, as pedestrian lives depend on it.
 Everything you must know about crosswalk right-of-way is discussed in a dedicated article, following the main pedestrian section.

 Right-of-way on hills and mountain roads

 All basic right-of-way laws apply on all public roadways, including remote mountain roads.
-However, the steep hills and narrow lanes found in most mountain areas make conflict between vehicles travelling in opposite directions more likely than on other roads.
+However, the steep hills and narrow lanes found in most mountain areas make conflict between vehicles traveling in opposite directions more likely than on other roads.
 Therefore, some additional right-of-way rules must apply.

 Whenever two vehicles traveling in opposite directions meet on a narrow hill, the driver facing downhill must yield the right-of-way to the driver facing uphill.
 “Right-of-Way on Mountain Roads” explores the reasons behind this rule and teaches you how to yield safely when at an impasse with opposing traffic on steep, narrow roadways.